Sundried Ambassador Lee Patmore's Ride To Recovery

 Former Colour Sergeant Brian is no stranger to endurance cycling.
 He has already cycled from the most northerly part of mainland Britain to its most south westerly point via (as he puts it) ‘the easy route’.
 In 2006 he set a world cycling endurance record on an indoor turbo trainer, clocking up a staggering 1,017 miles in 60 hours.

 Brian said: “I have volunteered to assist Lee and Steve in this epic ride, having cycled for the Royal Navy and Royal Marines for the last twelve years.
-Since leaving the Marines I found that I had personal problems both mentally and physically, therefore the thought of doing this challenge with Lee will also give me fulfillment.
+Since leaving the Marines I found that I had personal problems both mentally and physically, therefore the thought of doing this challenge with Lee will also give me fulfilment.
 Having already cycled from Land's End to John O’Groats and holding a world record for distance riding I am fully aware the problems we are all going to face.”

 The planned route is as follows: